rolling-scopes-school/epam-short-track/core-js-ts/tasks/async/README.md

    - After 3 failed attempts, the data is considered `failed`.

 ### Input data
-The function receives an array of objects, each with a unique `id` and random data.
+The function receives an array of objects, each with a unique `id`.
 ```ts
 type DataItem = { id: string; value: number };
 ```

 ### What You Need to Do
-1. Implement controlled data sending to ensure the server is not overloaded.
+1. Implement `task` function with controlled data sending to ensure the server is not overloaded.
-2. Implement a timeout for the entire function.
+2. Implement a timeout for the entire `task` function in the `runTaskWithTimeout` method in the `Executor` class.
 3. Implement a functionality to retry failed requests.
-If server rejects a request, it must be retried up to 3 times.
-If the request is still rejected after 3 attempts, it is considered a final failure.
 4. Log status updates to the console (successful requests, retries, failures).
 5. Log the final result of the function:
+    - number of processed requests,
     - number of successful requests,
     - number of failed requests,
     - number of lost requests,
-    - number of skipped requests,
+    - number of skipped requests.

-## Mentor Evaluation Criteria (110 points)
+## Mentor Evaluation Criteria (100 points)

 - [5] The index.ts file with `task` function is created in the `async` folder.
-- [5] The folder structure matches the requirement of the task.
+The folder structure matches the requirement of the task.
 - [5] The names of the commits should be according to the guideline https://rs.school/docs/en/git-convention.
-- [5] Pull Request name is `Async` and description should contain the following:
+Pull Request name is `Async` and description should contain the following:
     - Task URL
     - Submittion Date / Deadline Date
     - Your self-check of Task's completion result (be aware that mentor will not give you more points than you stated in self-check)